 I am very pleased you made your way on my website!
 Please feel free to jump around – I am looking forward to hear from you!

-Everything started in 2018, when a then small newspaper project needed someone to do illustration.
+Illustrating started for me in 2018, when a then small newspaper project needed someone to do illustration.
 Having learned arts and crafts in High School and always wanting to draw professionally, I decided to bite the bullet and suggested I do them myself.
 Fast forward four years later I am very lucky to draw as a profession and work with many interesting people and initiatives.

 Photography is my second passion.
 I follow it longer than drawing and continue to rediscover its perks.